phillipdavidstearns/tinyDragonPrey/README.md

 The kiosk will run on Openbox, which uses xServer.
 Chromium browser will be served in the window and access the Theories of Everything hosted on a local server built on the Tornado Web Framework for Python.

-1. `sudo apt-get update && sudo apt-get upgrade -y`
+`sudo apt-get update && sudo apt-get upgrade -y && sudo apt-get install -y wireguard git python3-pyaudio python3-tornado python3-decouple`
-1. `sudo apt-get install --no-install-recommends xserver-xorg x11-xserver-utils xinit openbox`
-1. `sudo apt-get install python3-tornado python3-pyaudio wireguard`

 ### Disable the splash and console text: